anshumansingh/SQLNotes/01-intro-to-dbms-sql.md

 Now that we have learnt about relational databases, let's talk about non-relational databases.
 Non-relational databases are those databases that don't follow the relational model.
 They don't store data in form of tables.
 Instead, they store data in form of documents, key-value pairs, graphs, etc. In the DBMS module, we will not be talking about them.
 We will talk about them in the HLD Module.

 In the DBMS module, our goal is to cover the working of relational databases and how to work with them, that is via SQL queries.
+But before discussing about DBMS we will discuss about the below things.

 ## Keys in Relational Databases